btseytlin/euphe.github.io/_posts/2017-02-09-predicting-cs-go-match-winners-with-logistic-regression.markdown

         return 0 #team 2 won or a tie
 ```

-The reason I haven't used a separate class for ties is that there are very few of them.
+I didn't use a separate class for ties because there were very few of them.
-The tie class would be underrepresented, which would require  carefully  tuning the training process .
-In my case trying to predict the ties significantly lowered accuracy.
+The tie class, if it existed, would be underrepresented, which would require carefully tuning the training process.
+In my case trying to predict the ties significantly lowered prediction accuracy.

 ## The X (Features)
-From my experience futures are the most important in a machine learning task.
+From my experience futures are the most important thing in a machine learning task.
 No model will be useful if there is no information that explains the outcome you are trying to predict.

-To predict which team wins, we need to find variables that describe each team.
+To predict which team wins, we need variables that describe each team's capabilities.
-These variables should include team capabilities:
+My reasoning was to find variables with the following information:

-1. Overall experience and efficiency
+1. Overall team experience and efficiency,
-2. Recent overall experience and efficiency
+2. Recent overall experience and efficiency,
-2. Experience and efficiency in specific situations (efficiency on a given map, against a given team, in a given moon phase perhaps)
+2. Experience and efficiency in specific situations (for example, efficiency on a given map, against a given team, in a given moon phase perhaps).

-The main metrics of efficiency is the win rate.
+The main metric of efficiency is the win rate.

 I chose the following features:

-`t1_win_pct` - matches wonto matches played ratio of team 1, all time
+- `t1_win_pct` - matches won to matches played ratio of team 1, all time,
-`t1_matches` - amount of matches played by team 1, all time
+- `t1_matches` - amount of matches played by team 1, all time,
-`t2_win_pct` - same as team 1
+- `t2_win_pct` - same as team 1,
-`t2_matches` - same as team 1
+- `t2_matches` - same as team 1,
-`t1_win_pct_3m` -  matches wonto matches played ratio  of team 1, over last 3 months
+- `t1_win_pct_3m` -  matches wonto matches played ratio  of team 1, over last 3 months,
-`t1_matches_3m` - amount of matches  played by  team 1, over last 3 months
+- `t1_matches_3m` - amount of matches  played by  team 1, over last 3 months,
-`t2_win_pct_3m` - same as team 1
+- `t2_win_pct_3m` - same as team 1,
-`t2_matches_3m` - same as team 1
+- `t2_matches_3m` - same as team 1,
-`prev_enc_t1win_pct` - amount of wins of team 1 over team 2, divided by the total amount of encouters team 1 and team 2 had
+- `prev_enc_t1win_pct` - amount of wins of team 1 over team 2, divided by the total amount of encouters team 1 and team 2 had,
-`bo1` - 1 if match type is best of one, 0 otherwise
+- `bo1` - 1 if match type is best of one, 0 otherwise,
-`bo2` - 1 if match type is best of two, 0 otherwise
+- `bo2` - 1 if match type is best of two, 0 otherwise,
-`bo3` - 1 if match type is best of three, 0 otherwise
+- `bo3` - 1 if match type is best of three, 0 otherwise,
-`type_t1_win` - total matches of match type won by team 1, divided by total matches of type played by team 1
+- `type_t1_win` - total matches of match type won by team 1, divided by total matches of type played by team 1,
-`type_t2_win` - same as above for team 2
+- `type_t2_win` - same as above for team 2.

 I tried to use map related futures as well.
 It's a popular idea that pro teams are better on certain maps, so each team has "their best" and "their worst" maps.
 In my case using map data made predictions worse.